 While the hotel is still in operation (rebranded as the Sokos Hotel Viru) and is actually now quite lovely, the real reason for a visit here is the 23rd floor KGB Museum.

-(And as an almost completely unrelated side note to fellow Toronto Maple Leafs fans, if you choose to stay in the Sokos Hotel Viru, set your sights on The Hockey Lions theme room featuring decor that pays homage to former Maple Leaf and everyone’s favourite Estonian agitator, Leo Komorov.)
+(And as a completely unrelated side note to fellow Toronto Maple Leafs fan: If you choose to stay in the Sokos Hotel Viru, set your sights on The Hockey Lions theme room featuring decor that pays homage to former Maple Leaf and everyone’s favourite Estonian agitator, Leo Komorov.)

 Chill out on Pirita Beach